fnl/patricia-trie/README.rst

    implementation; Runs about two- to three times as fast as the two-tuple list from update 4 against the simple (and newly added) ``time_patricia.py`` "benchmark".
+8. *Bufgix*: Ensured behavior when using a negative start index.

 Copyright
 ---------